An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Flux-limited solutions and control problems

-Theorem~\ref{compBBC-IM} can be interpreted in several ways: first the key point is what kind of controlled trajectories we wish to allow on $\H$ and, depending on this choice, different formulations have to be used for the associated HJB problem.
+Theorem~\ref{compBBC-IM} can be interpreted in several ways but the key point is to chose the kind of controlled trajectories we wish to allow on $\H$.
+Then, depending on this choice, different formulations have to be used for the associated HJB problem.
 It could be thought that the flux-limited approach is more appropriate, in particular because of Theorem~\ref{comp-IM} which is used intensively in the above proof.